Traveling on Horseback: Length, Distance, and Time Limits

 Conclusion

 Ever since ancient times, horses have been used as a means of transport and work by people of all classes, from peasants to kings.
-They are capable of reaching extraordinary levels of endurance with the correct training and riding.
+They can reach extraordinary levels of endurance with the correct training and riding.

 From the days of the Pony Express, and the years of war where cavalrymen and steeds were used, until today where most endurance horses are prized mainly for their racing abilities, horses’ stamina and speed have been of utmost importance whether as a matter of pride, or the difference between life and death.